 A babysitter information binder is a package of information that contains everything you could possibly need to know when babysitting.
 This is often provided by the parents to simplify the instructions for taking care of their kids.

 Here are some common things contained in a babysitter information binder:

-Download our Babysitting Pack Checklist so you don't forget to bring any important items on your next babysitting job.
+Download our Babysitting Pack Checklist and include copies in a babysitting binder so you don't forget to bring any important items on your next babysitting job.

 Learn these 8 simple tricks to nail a successful bedtime every night!
 It's surprising how many of these sleeping tips are not commonly known.

 Strike the best balance between professional and practical by following our handy clothing tips for your next babysitting job.

 Cleaning is a part of doing a good job.
 A good babysitter will tidy up any mess made while caring for the children.
 But how much cleaning is necessary?

 Learn how to babysit a baby by following our simple beginners guide and you’ll know what to do in no time.

 Babysitting is most definitely a real job.
 Sitters get paid in real money and have real work.
 You can also earn more while babysitting than a lot of other jobs.

 205 Kids Games, Activities & Ideas to keep even the fussiest kids entertained for hours.